Should You Sell Your Product on Amazon?

 - sells $175 billion of products annually through its marketplace, not including Amazon retail

 - offers a way to access a tremendous amount of web traffic with little-to-no marketing cost

 - allows companies to easily and quickly scale up through Fulfillment by Amazon

 - is essentially a search engine–44 percent of American consumers go there directly to search for products before using Google

 It’s the retail apocalypse, and you’re either on the inside or the outside.

-Aside from the easily-Googleable ethical questions surrounding Amazon, there are as many watch-outs as there are plaudits for selling on the platform.
-With any opportunity this big, there are bound to be some bad actors looking to game the system, but Amazon really is the Wild Wild West.
+As mentioned earlier, aside from the easily-Googleable questions surrounding Amazon, there are as many watch-outs as there are plaudits for selling on the platform.
+With any opportunity this big, there are bound to be some bad actors looking to game the system, but Amazon really is the wild wild West.

 - having their prices fixed by Amazon after a flash sale

-- having their products copied by Amazon’s own private label brand
+- having their products duplicated by Amazon’s own private label brand

 - having their products copied by other sellers

 - having competitors buy their item then return a fake or knock-off